-Welcome to Park View Primary School Specialist Provision for Deaf and Hearing Impaired Children
+Welcome to Park View Primary School Resourced Provision for Deaf and Hearing Impaired Children

 At Park View we have a specialist provision for Deaf and Hearing Impaired children.
 The Resourced Provision aims to support the children in accessing the mainstream curriculum and developing communication skills through a variety of communication modes depending on the child’s needs (please see our Communication Policy).
 We want the children to be happy, confident and independent members of the school community with a strong sense of identity.
 Our provision is able to provide support from Nursery until Year Six and is housed in a purpose built acoustically treated room within the mainstream school building.

 Each of our Deaf or Hearing Impaired children is part of a mainstream class and they take a full part in school life.
 They are supported by Communication Support Assistants (who use Sign Language to interpret) or Learning Support Assistants (if this is required on their EHCP) in the classroom and during activities such as assemblies, choir, performances and on school trips.
-The mainstream classrooms are also acoustically treated and staff have annual training in Deaf Awareness as well as the ongoing support of a school Teacher of the Deaf.
+The staff have annual training in Deaf Awareness as well as the ongoing support of a school Teacher of the Deaf.
 Sign Language is seen throughout the school, is included in notices and displays and mainstream children are able to learn basic signs to help communicate with their deaf peers.
 Signing Clubs are offered to all children in the school.
-The children also have the opportunity to take part in an activity session once a week with our Deaf Instructor who leads activities to develop their Deaf identity, sign language skills and other key aspects such as familiarity with their equipment.
+The children also have the opportunity to work once a week with our Deaf Instructor who leads activities to develop their Deaf identity, sign language skills and other key aspects such as familiarity with their equipment.
 There are also opportunities to meet with other deaf children from local resourced provisions on occasions through the year.